isomerpages/iras-taxacademy/_seminars-and-conferences/upcoming-seminars-and-conferences.md

 #### **Law 101 for Tax Professionals:<br>Case Law Update (THM International Import &amp; Export Pte Ltd v Comptroller of Goods and Services Tax**<br>
 **10 Jul | 3.00 p.m. to 5.00 p.m.**

+Curious to delve into the legal details of the case and its practical implications for businesses?
+Join us in this webinar as we explore valuable insights from the case of THM International Import &amp; Export Pte Ltd v Comptroller of Goods and Services Tax.

+The webinar will feature speakers, Mr Ma Han Feng (Partner, Oon &amp; Bazul) and Ms Norazlina Mohamed Saleh (Senior Manager, IRAS), and panellists Ms Cynthia Ong (Deputy Director, IRAS) and Ms Kwek Shi Yi (Assistant Director, IRAS).

+This session will provide a comprehensive analysis of the case, including the legal principles, implications on tax law and business practices, and practical insights for businesses.
+Discover how the due diligence checks performed by businesses can detect suspicious arrangements and protect themselves against involvement in similar disputes.
+Gain essential knowledge to enhance compliance and risk management strategies on how businesses can protect themselves from Missing Trader Fraud arrangements.

 <a id="21jun-ta-id"></a>
 #### **TEI-TA Joint Seminar: The Evolution of Tax Professionals**<br>